RohitJain001/Bouncing-Balls/README.md

 3) D: right
 4) S: down
 - Whenever all the balls are eaten up, game is finished.

-## 2. Description:
-Bouncing balls is a game developed using pure javascript.
-A simple UI for playing the game is also developed using HTML and CSS.

 ## 3. Live Link:
 https://rohitjain001.github.io/Bouncing-Balls/